NEET 1-to-1 Counseling

 Top Recruiters | Cancer Centres, Universities and Medical Colleges, Radiation Therapy Clinics, Hospitals and Healthcare Facilities, Research Institutes, Government Agencies |

-Candidates need to follow a predetermined admission procedure to get admitted into a college of choice.
-The process involves the completion of a few basic steps such as:
+Candidates need to follow a predetermined admission procedure to get admitted into their college of choice.
+The process involves the completion of a few basic steps, such as:

-The majority of colleges that offer MD Radiotherapy, take into consideration the entrance examination results along with the merit scores of students for admission.
+The majority of colleges that offer MD Radiotherapy consider entrance examination results, along with the merit scores of students, for admission.
 Some of the relevant entrance tests for the programme are:

 A set of criteria is used to assess a student's merit or entrance exam results to grant admission to MD Radiotherapy.
 Those who achieve higher scores than the cut-off percentage, rank, or marks are admitted to the college.
 The number of students who pass the entrance exams and the cutoff for each college are major factors in deciding the admission results.